simran1901/pathrise-fellows/README.md

 For authentication, create a new directory:
 `resources/`

-Store the CSV here, as well as authenticaiton details in `resources/auth.txt` as follows:
+Store the `resources/fellows at pathrise.csv` CSV here, as well as authentication details in `resources/auth.txt` as follows:

 ```
 your@email.com
 yourPassword
 ```

 ### Running:

-In commandline run `python3 script.py resources/auth.txt resources/fellows.csv`, this should start the selenium chrome driver, log in using `resources/auth.txt`, and iterate through `resources/fellows.csv`
+In commandline run `python3 script.py resources/auth.txt resources/fellows.csv`, this should start the selenium chrome driver, automatically log in using `resources/auth.txt`, and iterate through `resources/fellows.csv`

 ### Requirements